Home

 Being a perfect circle, Brodgar would have been relatively easy to mark out, presumably using a single length of rope, pegged at the circle's centre.

-There are a number of traditional sites in Sandwick that are thought to have been the sources for the Stenness and Brodgar megaliths.
+Although there are a number of traditional sites in Sandwick that are thought to have been the sources for the Stenness and Brodgar megaliths, the best known is Vestrafiold, a hill north of the Bay o' Skaill, in Sandwick.

-Of these, the best known is Vestrafiold, a hill north of the Bay o' Skaill in Sandwick.
-Prone stones can still be seen lying on Vestrafiold's hillside to this day and recent work at the site has confirmed that megaliths were indeed quarried there.
+There, prone stones can still be seen lying on the hillside to this day and recent work at the site has confirmed that some of the Brodgar megaliths were indeed quarried there.

 Transporting the megaliths